 - It is used to treat seizures.

-- If your child has any of these health problems: Glaucoma, low mood (depression), or certain mental problems.
+- If you have any of these health problems: Glaucoma, low mood (depression), or certain mental problems.

 - This drug may be habit-forming with long-term use.

-- Do not let your child get out of bed without help for at least 8 hours after your child uses this drug.
-Your child may fall and hurt him/herself.
+- Do not try to get out of bed without help for at least 8 hours after you use this drug.
+You may fall and hurt yourself.

 - Some products have benzyl alcohol.
 Do not give a product that has benzyl alcohol in it to a newborn.
 Talk with the doctor to see if this product has benzyl alcohol in it.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

 - Change in thinking clearly and with logic.

 - Feeling very tired or weak.

 - Very bad dizziness or passing out.

 - Dark urine or yellow skin or eyes.